Your kid only eats pizza?

 Are we really talking “how to get a picky eater to eat” or “how do we stop feeding our kids only what they like best?”

-I know there are true medical issues – our KS contributor Mary wrote a compelling look into life with a child with Sensory Processing Disorder (SPD).
+I know there are true medical issues – our Kitchen Stewardship contributor Mary wrote a compelling look into life with a child with Sensory Processing Disorder (SPD).
 She shares how her child needs quite bland foods and can struggle with certain textures – but her family continues to eat very healthy food, day in and day out!

 Mary has identified her child’s needs after separating needs from wants, and she offers only nourishing options that fit within those parameters.
 She adapted without compromising, and I applaud her.

-But to say that a picky eater doesn’t like anything but a handful of foods – especially if those foods don’t have much in common – that’s choice, my friends.
+But to say that a picky eater doesn’t like anything but a handful of foods – especially if those foods don’t have much in common – sometimes, that’s choice, my friends.

 We have a little friend who doesn’t like fruit.
 But she’ll eat vegetables, grains, dairy, meats – her diet is plenty balanced without fruit.
 In my mind, that’s a picky eater.
 But not a big deal at all.